Porsche Macan review

 As standard, you get a 12.6-inch curved digital gauge cluster and a 10.9-inch central display.
 Both are razor-sharp and easy to use.
 Plus, the latter screen isn’t overbearing like it is on the Mercedes EQA because it’s housed within the dash, rather than being proud of it.
 You also get physical climate controls, unlike on a Merc EV.
 We like that.

 Spend another £1,112 and you can have a 10.9-inch screen for the passenger side of the dashboard.
-Cleverly, it’s fitted with a polarising filter that prevents the driver from seeing the content it’s display, so the passenger can watch films as you drive along.
+Cleverly, it’s fitted with a polarising filter that prevents the driver from seeing the content it’s displaying, so the passenger can watch films as you drive along.

 The wheelbase is 86mm longer than the previous Macan so rear legroom is improved.
 Headroom is adequate in the back – a six-footer is fine – but if you regularly carry tall passengers you might want to opt for the panoramic glass sunroof as that yields a bit more head space.
 The front seat drops nice and low (28mm lower than the ICE Macan), which gives you the feeling you’re sat in a sports car.